Gautamjaiswal22/hacknitr5.0/README.md

 Our Digital Health Record System is a comprehensive solution to the age-old problem of managing physical health records.
 By leveraging modern technology, we are setting a new standard in healthcare management, making it more efficient, secure, and patient-friendly.
 Join us in embracing the future of healthcare.

+## License 📄

+Sehat is open-sourced software licensed under the MIT license.

+## Contact 📱

+If you have any questions or feedback, please reach out to us at sahat@gmail.com. 📧

 ## Application Screenshots 📸
 ![User's QR Code Page](https://drive.google.com/uc?export=view&id=1gyE1kO1rMoeWh7GKkVvCKULPVt75KH_F "User's QR Code Page")